 Strangles is a very common but unpleasant bacterial disease that can affect horses, ponies and even donkeys.
 Signs vary between individuals and can range from very mild to dramatic in appearance.
-The disease is caused by bacteria called Streptococcus equi subspecies equi (Strep. equi) and is highly contagious being spread by direct contact with infected discharges or with contaminated clothing or equipment.
-Horses can be silent carriers of the bacteria displaying no outward signs but being capable of infecting others.
+Strangles is a disease caused by bacteria called Streptococcus equi subspecies equi (Strep. equi) and is highly contagious being spread by direct contact with infected discharges or with contaminated clothing or equipment.
+Horses can also be silent carriers of the bacteria displaying no outward signs but being capable of infecting others.

-> Classical signs of fever, loss of appetite, depression, cough, thick nasal discharge and pain, swelling and abscess formation in the lymph nodes under the jaw and in the throat region are most commonly seen in younger horses;
+- Classical signs of fever include: loss of appetite, depression, cough, thick nasal discharge and pain, swelling and abscess formation in the lymph nodes under the jaw and in the throat region are most commonly seen in younger horses;

 Some cases can have serious complications:

 Some cases of strangles can have serious complications for horses, this is why you’ll want to catch the disease early before it gets a hold of the horse.
 Sadly, for some horses, strangles can have a more serious effect than others no matter how early you diagnose the problem.

 - “bastard” strangles is caused by the spread of bacteria and abscess formation in different areas of body

 - Purpura haemorrhagica is inflammation of the blood vessels with fluid swelling (oedema) of the limbs